wiredviews/xperience-rss-feeds/README.md

 You can also use the `RSSFeedPage` parameter to populate different content for the same Page Types in different parts of the Content Tree.

+## Contributions

+If you discover a problem, please [open an issue](https://github.com/wiredviews/xperience-rss-feeds/issues/new).

+If you would like contribute to the code or documentation, please [open a pull request](https://github.com/wiredviews/xperience-rss-feeds/compare).

 ## References

 - [RssSyndication project on GitHub](https://github.com/shawnwildermuth/RssSyndication)